jhale/sustainable-scientific-software/courseworks/coursework2/coursework2.md

 *Deadline: 12th June end of day.
 No extensions.*

-The email should contain a link to a GitHub repository (shared with me `jhale` and `mail@jackhale.co.uk`) with:
+The email with exact subject "Sustainable Scientific Software Coursework 2" should contain a link to a GitHub repository (shared with me `jhale` and `mail@jackhale.co.uk`) with:

 * a modified version of this file `coursework2.md` file containing the specific